irrdnet/irrd/docs/users/database-changes.rst

 * Over HTTPS, through a REST API.
 This method supports BCRYPT-PW, MD5-PW, CRYPT-PW and API key authentication.
 You receive the results in the HTTP response.
 * Over HTTPS, through a web form.
-This method supports BCRYPT-PW, MD5-PW, CRYPT-PW, PGPKEY and IRRD-INTERNAL-AUTH authentication.
+This method supports BCRYPT-PW, MD5-PW, CRYPT-PW, PGPKEY and :doc:`web interface </admins/webui>` authentication.

 Your IRRD operator may restrict which password hashing methods are available.